-We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations into 2025.
 We may need to obtain substantial additional funding in connection with our research and development activities and any continuing operations thereafter.
 If we are unable to raise capital when needed or on favorable terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.